palaa159/Docs/FAQ/Refund_Policy.md

 # RETURNS & REFUNDS

-### HOW DO I REQUEST A REFUND?

 #### Returns

-Before returning any items, please note:
+Before returning any items,
-You must contact us at sales@openbci.com before returning any items.
-Items must be returned within 30 days of receipt of your purchase.
+you must contact us at sales@openbci.com.
+Refunds and exchanges can be requested within 30 days of the delivery date.

-Items that have been laundered or altered in any way will not be accepted.
-Items that have been opened will not be accepted.
+Please note, all returns are contingent on the resale-able condition of the items.
 You are responsible for the cost of return shipping.

-Please note, all returns are contingent on the resale-able condition of the items.

-After one month, we will accept returns and refund you for the original price less 25%.
-We deduct a 25% restocking fee to cover the cost of moving parts.
-If you are returning items three months after delivery date, we will deduct 50% of the original price.
-After six months, we do not accept returns.

 #### Order Issues